nicoleoliveiraa/nicoleoliveiraa/README.md

 ## Hi there!
 I'm Nicole Oliveira 🌟

-- 👩‍💻 Career-changer from Law to Code
+- 👩‍💻 Career-changer to Code
 - 🎓 Currently diving into programming at 42 Porto
 - 🌎 Exploring tech with curiosity and passion arround world